 Limitations on University activities and/or access are imposed to restrict or suspend a student's use of University facilities and services, participation in University programs and access to members of the University community when it has been determined to be in the best interest of the student and/or the University.
 These limitations are imposed for a specified period of time and may include but are not limited to:ineligibility for service as an officer or member of any University organization or committee; restricted participation in any co-curricular or intercollegiate activity; ineligibility to receive or maintain any award from the University; prohibition from attendance at social events; restricted access to designated University building(s); and restricted contact or total disassociation from a member or members of the University community i.
 Community Restitution j.
-Restitution and Fines k.
-Psychological and/or Alcohol and Drug Assessment
+Restitution and Fines payment for restitution and fines will be determined by the hearing officer(s).